Vaiy108/sensor-fusion-portfolio/extended-kalman-filter/README.md

 - Importance of numerical stability and angle normalization
 - Value of dataset-driven validation using RMSE

+## Practical Considerations

+- EKF is computationally efficient but relies on linearization, which can introduce errors in highly nonlinear scenarios.
+- Performance depends on accurate noise tuning and model assumptions.
+- This implementation serves as a baseline for comparison with more advanced filters such as the UKF.

-## Author
+## 👤 Author

-Vasan Iyer
+**Vasan Iyer**
 Sensor Fusion / Autonomous Systems Engineer

-Focus:
+Focus areas:
 - Sensor fusion & state estimation
 - Autonomous systems
 - Flight dynamics & control
 - Embedded systems (C++, Python)
 - UAV systems & simulation

 GitHub: https://github.com/Vaiy108